Staff Management Policy

 AC is committed to ensuring that the privacy of the information contained in employee records is protected.
 Employee information may only be used for the purpose of employment.
 Providing employee information to another person or organisation without the employee’s authorisation is prohibited, except where required by Australian law.

-Staff members have a right to access to information held on their file subject to the requirement that an employee is not permitted to request to see another employee's records, unless authorised by the HR Department.
+Staff members have a right to access to information held on their file subject to the requirement that an employee is not permitted to request to see another employee's records, unless authorised by the HR Management.

 Annual Performance Appraisal